xiaotianzhang01/Efficient_Foundation_Model_Survey/README.md

 ## Scope and rationales

 The scope of this survey is mainly defined by following aspects.
-(i) We survey only algorithm and system innovations;
+- We survey only algorithm and system innovations;
-we exclude a huge body of work at hardware design,  which is equally important but has been already wrapped up well~\cite{kim2023full}.
+we exclude a huge body of work at hardware design,  which is out of our expertise.
-(ii) The definition of resource in this survey is limited to mainly physical ones, including computing, memory, storage, bandwidth, etc;
+- The definition of resource in this survey is limited to mainly physical ones, including computing, memory, storage, bandwidth, etc;
 we exclude training data (labels) and privacy that can also be regarded as resources;
-(iii) We mainly survey papers published on top-tier CS conferences, i.e., those included in CSRankings.
+- We mainly survey papers published on top-tier CS conferences, i.e., those included in CSRankings.
 We also manually pick related and potentially high-impact papers from arXiv.
-(iv) We mainly survey papers published after the year of 2020, since the innovation of AI is going fast with old knowledge and methods being overturned frequently.
+- We mainly survey papers published after the year of 2020, since the innovation of AI is going fast with old knowledge and methods being overturned frequently.

 ## References [todo]